 Several different types of vascular dementia exist, and the types have different causes and symptoms.
 Alzheimer's disease and other dementias also may be present at the same time as this dementia.

 Frontotemporal dementia.
-This less common cause of dementia tends to occur at a younger age than does Alzheimer's disease, generally between the ages of 40 and 65.
+This type of dementia tends to occur at a younger age than does Alzheimer's disease, generally between the ages of 50 and 70.

 This is a group of diseases characterized by the breakdown (degeneration) of nerve cells in the frontal and temporal lobes of the brain, the areas generally associated with personality, behavior and language.